 (a) The nursing process;

-(b) The application of nursing care concepts in addressing the physiological, psychological, cultural and spiritual needs of clients;
+(b) The application of nursing care concepts in addressing the physiological, psychological, cultural and spiritual needs of patients;

-(c) Communication with clients, families and significant individuals;
+(c) Communication with patients, families and significant individuals;

 (d) Documentation of nursing care within various health information systems;